 And who better than Paulo to help shape a sound representing South-American metal?
 Alejandro and Juanma were honoured and happy to welcome him on board.

 Soon after, the first demo sessions took place in a studio in Amsterdam where the three musicians explored new ideas and found a musical common ground.
 The resulting style retained elements of the psychedelic-sludgy past, but incorporated the groove of a more metal oriented vibe that Paulo brought in with his Sepultura influence.

-After these sessions it became clear that the 4th member of the band had to be not only skilled but also familiar with South-American grooves, and since the driving force behind Cultura Tres was now friendship and artistic view, it made Jerry Vergara Cevallos an obvious choice.
+After these sessions it became clear that the 4th member of the band had to be not only skilled but also familiar with South-American grooves.
+Since the driving force behind Cultura Tres was now friendship and artistic view, it made Jerry Vergara Cevallos an obvious choice.
 Jerry, a Venezuelan-Colombian drummer and close friend, was an exceptional performer who shared the same obsession with creating metal with a new twist.
 He was delighted with the demos and joined immediately.

-During the following three years and despite of the pandemic, Cultura Tres went deep in the making of the album “Camino de Brujos” (Trail of Witches), an album that explores new and old musical textures—a fusion of thrash-metal power, the eeriness of sludge, and the melancholic feel of classic rock.
+Over the the following three years, despite of the pandemic, Cultura Tres delved deep into the making of the album “Camino de Brujos” (Trail of Witches), an album that explores new and old musical textures—a fusion of thrash-metal power, the eeriness of sludge, and the melancholic feel of classic rock.
 This was all captured through organic and realistic recordings, evoking the way heavy rock sounded before “overproducing” became a thing.

-“Camino de Brujos” was released on April 7th through Outono / Universal Music Group in the Americas and in the rest of the world through AJM / Bloodblast.
+“Camino de Brujos” was released in 2023 through Outono / Universal Music Group in the Americas and in the rest of the world through AJM / Bloodblast.

 The record has been praised by the media for its darkness, heaviness and beauty.